 Fees received in advance of a training event are deferred and recognized when the related training has been completed.
 Fees for consulting services and investment income are recognized when earned.

 Functional Allocation of Expenses

-Costs of program activities and supporting services are presented on a functional basis as described in Note 9 of the financial statements.
+Costs of program activities and supporting services are presented on a functional basis.
 Accordingly, certain direct and indirect expenses have been allocated among the programs and supporting services benefited.